What Type Of Ethical Consumer Would You Be?

 The Ethical Consumer and Informational Marketing

-When it comes to being an ethical consumer I believe it is safe to say almost all of us are opposed to child labor and other unethical practices against human beings, animals, and the environment.
+When it comes to being an ethical consumer, I believe it is safe to say almost all of us are opposed to child labor and other unethical practices against human beings, animals, and the environment.

 Most companies don’t see the ethical consumer as a viable market.
-Unfortunately, we all regularly buy products that are produced by child labor, harm the environment, developed by torture and testing on animals.
+Unfortunately, we all regularly buy products that are produced by child labor, harm the environment, and are developed by torture and testing on animals.

 Value vs. Values and The Ethical Consumer

-When businesses create products and services that cater to the whims of the ethical consumer they are met with lagging sales and indifference.
+When businesses create products and services that cater to the whims of the ethical consumer, they are met with lagging sales and indifference.

-Is that due to insufficient marketing as discussed earlier or because people just are not as ethical as they believe themselves to be?
+Is that due to insufficient marketing, as discussed earlier, or because people just are not as ethical as they believe themselves to be?
 These results may discourage companies from developing products and services for the ethical consumer.

 They revealed the reluctance to consider ethical product features as anything but secondary to their primary reasons for purchasing the products or services.